-Having decided to buy a property in Spain and then found a suitable property that you are interested in, it is usual to have some doubts about the amount that you should initially offer to the seller.
-How much to offer on a Spanish property?
+Having decided that you are buying property in Spain and then having found a suitable property that you are interested in, it is usual to have some doubts about the amount that you should initially offer to the seller.
+How much to offer to those selling Spanish property?

 - the age of the property,

 - its condition at the time of the sale,

 - the area in which it is located,

 - the demand in that area and price of similar properties, and, of course,